 - Observe the same hours required for teachers while on assignment in schools, which may include duty stations, extracurricular activities, grade level meetings, and other professional developments (PDs). - Follow the local school calendar during the semester in place of the University's calendar, including holidays and breaks. - Become a member of the school faculty throughout the student teaching internship.
-Participate in official school functions such as faculty meetings, in-service training programs, teacher workdays, parent meetings, etc. - Interns may NOT work as a paid substitute for Clinical Educators without a licensed employee in the room or readily at hand.
-They may do the actual teaching, but cannot be paid if the University is in session.
-Note that while it is beneficial for the Intern to be left alone in a room for short periods, the Clinical Educator must be accessible and on campus for the Intern at all times.
+Participate in official school functions such as faculty meetings, in-service training programs, teacher workdays, parent meetings, etc. - Interns are permitted to work as paid substitute teachers during hours not designated for their internship responsibilities.
+As Fall placement constitutes coursework, interns may not substitute on Wednesday or Thursday, but may substitute Monday, Tuesday, or Friday given no conflicts with their university classes.

+• Note that while it is beneficial for the Intern to be left alone in a room for short periods, the Clinical Educator must always be accessible and on campus for the Intern during the internship.